Facebook launched Fan Pages way back in 2007.

-What will happen if I ignore this & just keep doing what I'm doing?
+What will happen if I ignore this and just keep doing what I'm doing?

 Honestly, probably nothing -- for the time being.

-But one thing you should know is that Facebook is making it easier & easier for users to report your Profile -- if you're using it primarily for commercial purposes
+But one thing you should know is that Facebook is making it easier and easier for users to report your Profile -- if you're using it primarily for commercial purposes

 How users can report your Profile: